What Category Hurricane Can Hurricane Windows Withstand?

 The Basics: What Makes a Window “Hurricane Rated”?

+What are hurricane windows?
 A hurricane-rated window isn’t just thicker or stronger than a standard one—it’s engineered with impact-resistant glass, heavy-duty frames, and secure installation techniques that allow it to withstand brutal wind pressure and flying debris.

-These windows are tested using a standardized tool to test windows' resistance for hurricane damage, simulating both the wind pressures of a hurricane and the impact of windborne objects like branches, shingles, or debris.
+These windows are tested using a standardized tool to test windows' resistance for hurricane damage, simulating both the wind pressures of a hurricane and the impact of wind-borne objects like branches, shingles, or debris.

 The tests mimic real-world storm conditions and include: